turtlemonvh/blanket-ui/README.md

 ## TODO

+- show list of env variables and other features in big list on hover

+- show stdout and stderr logs

 - use card bordered areas to give everything a cleaner more organized look

 - like Ionic, use divs with a slight shadow that separates them from other content